se-passau/thor-avm/corpusData/README.md

 ![The figure shows the distribution profiles (from left to right) of Berkeley DB, x264, and LLVM](distributions.png) The figure shows the distribution profiles (from left to right) of Berkeley DB, x264, and LLVM.

-## EvaluaionOfGoF
+## Evaluation of Performance Scaling

+We provide the raw performance data of the performance scaling experiment, in which we increased the sample set (see Section V).

+## Evaluaion of Goodnes-of-Fit (GoF)

-In [EvaluaionOfGoF](EvaluaionOfGoF/), we show additional experimental data for comparing the three Goodness-of-Fit tests.
+In [EvaluaionOfGoF](EvaluaionOfGoF/), we show additional experimental data for comparing the three Goodness-of-Fit tests, including a cross test of all three metrics (not discussed in the paper due to space limitations).